 - Ensure all emergency contact information is updated and accurate in ParentVue.

 - Ensure your child has all necessary forms and immunizations completed:

-- New elementary students must have a completed Commonwealth of Virginia School Entrance Health Form and Tuberculosis Screening
+- New elementary students must have a completed Commonwealth of Virginia School Entrance Health Form (including an up-to-date immunization record) and Tuberculosis Screening

 - Rising sixth graders must have a Tetanus, Diphtheria, and Pertussis (Tdap) vaccination before the start of school.

-- Relay allergy or other medical needs to the Health Office at your child’s school before the school year starts.
+- Relay Health Conditions or other specific student medication information to the Health Office at your child’s school before the school year starts.

 Getting There – Transportation Information

 - Review the planning map for your school to determine if your student is eligible for bus transportation.